 First is the keyword-rich portion, at the beginning of the headline.
 It states what is the video about or what can the viewer expect from the video.
 The second part is an

 For example: How To Build A Dog House – You will not believe how we did it.
 Think of it like this, the first part of the title is for search engines (and humans) and the second section is mostly for capturing human emotion.

 So why don’t some big YouTubers do this all the time?
 It’s because they have an audience.
 Once you have a certain level of

-Number three is thumbnail.
-Thumbnails, like your title grabs attention.
+Number three is the thumbnail.
+Thumbnails, like your title, grabs attention.
 The thumbnail supports the topic and title in a big way.
-Make your thumbnail tell a story in an eye catching way.
-A video with with a great thumbnail, will beat out another even when if the other video is better and the same topic.
+Make your thumbnail tell a story in an eye-catching way.
+A video with a great thumbnail will beat out another even when if the other video is better and the same topic.